rust-lang/rust/src/doc/rustc-dev-guide/src/profiling/with_perf.md

 - "how much time was spent in function F" (no matter where it was called from)
 - "how much time was spent in function F when it was called from G"
 - "how much time was spent in function F *excluding* time spent in G"
-- "what fns does F call and how much time does it spend in them"
+- "what functions does F call and how much time does it spend in them"

 To understand how it works, you have to know just a bit about perf.
 Basically, perf works by *sampling* your process on a regular basis (or whenever some event occurs).
-For each sample, perf gathers a backtrace. `perf focus` lets you write a regular expression that tests which fns appear in that backtrace, and then tells you which percentage of samples had a backtrace that met the regular expression.
+For each sample, perf gathers a backtrace. `perf focus` lets you write a regular expression that tests which functions appear in that backtrace, and then tells you which percentage of samples had a backtrace that met the regular expression.
 It's probably easiest to explain by walking through how I would analyze NLL performance.

-## Installing `perf-focus`
+### Installing `perf-focus`

 You can install perf-focus using `cargo install`: